scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 cloud computing, it remains inaccessible to many researchers.

 A number of Python libraries have sought to close this gap by allowing users to interact seamlessly with AWS resources from within their Python environment.
 For example, Pywren :cite:`jonas2017` enables users to run their existing Python code on AWS Lambda, providing convenient distributed execution for jobs that fall within the limits of this service (currently maximum 300 seconds of execution time, 1.5 GB of RAM, 512 MB of local storage, and no root access).
 These limitations are impractical for many data-oriented workloads, that require more RAM and local storage, longer compute times, and complex dependencies.
 The AWS Batch service, on the other hand, offers a platform for these workloads.
+Batch dynamically provisions AWS resources based on the volume and requirements of user-submitted jobs.
+Instead of provisioning and managing their own batch computing jobs, users specify job constraints (such as the amount of memory required for a single job) and the number of jobs and AWS Batch manages the job distribution to satisfy those constraints.
+The user can optionally constrain the cost by specifying a bid percentage to use with AWS Spot Instances.

-Batch does XXX, XXX and XXX. |warning| One of the main advantages of batch, relative to the provisioning of your own compute instances is that it abstracts away the exact details of the infrastructure that is needed, offering instead relatively straight-forward abstractions: a *job*, which is an atomic task to repeat on multiple inputs, encapsulated in a linux executable, a bash script or a Docker container, a *job definition*, which connects the job with the compute resources it requires, a *job queue*, which serves as a scheduler for the jobs, and a *compute enviroment*, which defines the details of the computational resources needed, such as number of processors, or amount of RAM.
+One of the main advantages of batch, relative to the provisioning of your own compute instances is that it abstracts away the exact details of the infrastructure that is needed, offering instead relatively straight-forward abstractions: a *job*, which is an atomic task to repeat on multiple inputs, encapsulated in a linux executable, a bash script or a Docker container, a *job definition*, which connects the job with the compute resources it requires, a *job queue*, which serves as a scheduler for the jobs, and a *compute enviroment*, which defines the details of the computational resources needed, such as number of processors, or amount of RAM.

 While Batch provides useful abstractions for batch computing, the user interface provided through the AWS web console still resists automation,